johno/pixyll/_posts/2022-08-05-sole_proprietorship_vs_llc_pros_and_cons.md

 ## Advantages of LLCs ##

 A Limited Liability Company gives you personal protection, credibility, and tax options.

-[Here is a more in-depth look at LLCs](https://www.businessinitiative.org/what-does-llc-mean/).
+<p><b>➤ MORE: </b> <a href="https://www.businessinitiative.org/what-does-llc-mean/"> Check out our detailed breakdown of LLCs.</a></p>

 ### Limited Personal Liability Protection ###